shinyoungyou/user-docs/docs/pages/connect-github.md

 # Connecting to GitHub

 ## Overview
-In this section, you will
+In this section, we will explore how to connect VS Code to GitHub seamlessly.
+This guide demonstrates how to connect GitHub to your VS Code workflow, allowing you to manage repositories, commit changes, and push code directly from the editor.
+By following these steps, you'll streamline version control and enhance collaboration, enabling you to focus on building projects.

 ## Option 1: In VS Code
-In this section, you know already how to create a new folder
+In this option, we assume that you already know how to create a new, empty folder on your computer.
 <br>

-## Open a folder and Create a file
+### Open a folder and Create a file
 1. Click the first icon (Explorer section) in the left navigation, and open a folder you want to save files.

     <figure markdown="span">